KiFoundation/ki-networks/Testnet/README.md

 To know more about the various possible configurations and on editing your validator, please refer to the dedicated [documentation](https://github.com/cosmos/gaia/blob/master/docs/validators/validator-setup.md#edit-validator-description).
 Once this transaction has passed, and if the bonded amount is sufficient to be in the active validator list, your validator will automatically start validating new blocks.

 ## Security
-If you discover a security vulnerability within this project, please send an e-mail to security@foundation.ki.
+If you discover a security vulnerability in this project, please report it to security@foundation.ki.
 We will promptly address all security vulnerabilities.